By ALON BERNSTEIN and TIA GOLDENBERG

 Israel said that in response to the blasts, it was closing two West Bank crossings to Palestinians near the West Bank city of Jenin, a militant stronghold.

 More than 130 Palestinians have been killed in Israeli-Palestinian fighting in the West Bank and east Jerusalem this year, making 2022 the deadliest year since 2006.
 The Israeli army says most of the Palestinians killed have been militants.
-But stone-throwing youths protesting the military incursions and others not involved in confrontations have also been killed.
+But stone-throwing youths protesting Israeli army incursions and others not involved in confrontations have also been killed.

-At least seven more Israelis have been killed in Palestinian attacks in recent weeks.
+At least eight Israelis have been killed in the most recent wave of Palestinian attacks.

 The Israeli military said Wednesday that Palestinian gunmen opened fire on forces escorting worshippers to a flashpoint shrine in the West Bank city of Nablus overnight.
 The troops fired back and the Palestinian Health Ministry said a 16-year-old was killed in the incident.